mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_1_running_kms_enclave.md

 !!! note "You already know all this?"

-	If you are already familiar with how to launch an enclave, use Open Enclave and want directly [skip to the remote attestation](./part_2_remote_attestation.md) in part 2, this is the moment!
+	If you are already familiar with how to launch an enclave and want to use Open Enclave directly, [skip to the remote attestation](./part_2_remote_attestation.md) in part 2, this is the moment!
 You can copy the folder onto another directory or work on it as is.

 ### Exploring the skeleton folder